 Kendall Dunnigan is the Director of the Occidental Arts & Ecology Center’s Permaculture Program and co-teaches the Permaculture Design Certification courses with Brock Dolman.
-Her ecological design work focuses on facilitating collaborative design processes with priority given to working with highly economically and environmentally marginalized communities in the US, Latin America, and Haiti.
-Kendall is trained as an ecologist and organizer with a degree in Environmental Studies from the University of California, Santa Cruz and a master’s degree focused on participatory community design.
-Kendall has taught ecology and sustainable design at Dominican University and New College of California and environmental education at Walker Creek Ranch and OceanSong.
-She lived in Mexico and Guatemala working with indigenous Mayan communities on sustainable agriculture entrepreneurship.
+Her work focuses on facilitating collaborative ecological design processes with priority given to supporting economically and environmentally marginalized communities in the US, Latin America, and the Caribbean with a focus on indigenous communities, women’s leadership, and youth programs.
+Kendall is an ecologist and organizer with a degree in Environmental Studies from the University of California, Santa Cruz and a master’s degree focused on participatory community design.
+She holds a California teaching credential and a diploma of permaculture from PINA.
+Kendall has taught sustainable design at Dominican University and New College of California and environmental education at Walker Creek Ranch and OceanSong.
+She lived in Mexico and Guatemala working with indigenous Mayan communities on sustainable agriculture.
 She is co-author of the book Growing Communities: How to Build Communities Through Community Gardening.
+She is currently writing a book about Resilient Community Design.
 She lives at OAEC with her partner, Dave Henson, her son, Kelsey, and their pet cuys and quail.

 On Staff Since: 2007

 Facilitate bio-culturally regenerative human settlement design.